 Seller Representation

-Support with pricing, listing strategy, buyer feedback, negotiation, and transaction details so you can sell with clearer expectations and fewer loose ends.
+Support with pricing, listing strategy, negotiation, and transaction details so sellers can move forward with realistic expectations and fewer surprises.

 03

-Help evaluating comps, condition, repairs, paint, decluttering, and staging choices so you can decide what is worth doing before listing.
+Practical guidance on comps, condition, repairs, paint, decluttering, staging decisions, and what is actually worth doing before going on the market.

 04